 For fellow candle hoarders, let us introduce you to your newest obsession, the DIY Strikable Matchstick Holder.
 It’s simple, cheap, and won’t take you long at all!

-Among the many things that I may or may not be proud of, I can genuinely say that I have no remorse in acknowledging that I’m a candle hoarder.
+Among the many things that we may or may not be proud of, we can genuinely say that we have no remorse in acknowledging that we’re candle and candle holder hoarders.

-In case you’re a fellow hoarder, or know someone who is, let me introduce you to your newest obsession, the striking matchstick holder.
+If you’re a fellow candle hoarder or know someone who is, let us introduce you to your newest obsession, the striking matchstick holder.

-I found one a couple of weeks ago at a local shop, that I absolutely love.
-The only catch is that this cute little bottle that maybe takes fifty cents to make cost me a whopping twenty five dollars!
+The only catch is that this cute little bottle that maybe takes fifty cents to make costs us a whopping $25!

-Glass jar — Mine was a $1 at Hobby Lobby
+Glass jar — Ours was a $1 at Hobby Lobby.

 Wait about 30 minutes (much longer than the instructed time for the cream to sit).